radrich/richarmstrong.net/_learn/the-perfect-100-day-project-book.md

 - What if I develop imposter syndrome?
 - and tons more!

-{% include img.html img="img/100dp/book-cover-1.jpg" caption="The physical book is waaay better imo" %}
+{% include img.liquid img="img/100dp/book-cover-1.jpg" caption="The physical book is waaay better imo" %}

 ### Links!
 - Order The Perfect 100 Day Project eBook or print edition [on Amazon.](https://heyrich.net/100dpbook-amazon)